jboss-mobile/unified-push-helloworld/android/README.md

 ### Build dependencies locally

 Google doesn't ship all the needed libraries to maven central.
-You need locally deploy them using the [maven-android-sdk-deployer](https://github.com/mosabua/maven-android-sdk-deployer).
+You need to deploy them locally with [maven-android-sdk-deployer](https://github.com/mosabua/maven-android-sdk-deployer).

 #### Checkout maven-android-sdk-deployer
 ```